 I used every opportunity to write.
 Even while sitting in the doctor's office, I jotted down thoughts about different stories.
 I had outlines and plans for every story I had.
 When things weren't busy at work, I wrote down ideas and would rewrite and plan them out.
 There wasn't a moment that I didn't have a pen in my hand, scratching down something to turn into a story.
 At night, as I crawled into bed, I would think about plot ideas.
 I placed a clipboard by the bed.
 When the ideas would come, I would lean over to write them down before I forgot them.
 Sometimes they pertained to stories I was writing at the moment, and sometimes they were epiphanies that would eventually get written and then put on the web for everyone to read.

 I advertised my stories everywhere possible.
 I posted on Fantasyjunkie, and even found a new website that catered to the same things as the other two.
-The and I posted my stories there, too.
+I posted my stories there, too.
 The stories had only been on the website for a couple of days when another beta found me.
 Alice Brandon, aka princessalice; she was a teacher and only lived a couple of miles from me, which was a great advantage; we usually had the same schedules.

 She helped to polish the work I had done and encouraged me as well.
 When Rosalie was unavailable, I could always turn to Alice.
 Often times, she would send me inspirational cards just to help me get through the hard times.
 There weren't too many, but you always had someone who didn't like the things you wrote.
 That was something I had to come to terms with.